ejwillemse/BAN313/chapter5.md

 For our drill-hole example we have the following repair options.
 If a hole is too big the product is scrapped since we cannot make the hole smaller.
-If a hole is too small, we can attempt to re-drill the hole using the specialized drilling machine.
+If a hole is too small, we can attempt to re-drill the hole using a specialized drilling machine.
 With this second attempt, much can go wrong.
 The part might crack or the resulting hole may be too big, in which case the products will be scrapped in any-case.
 The probability of the rework being successful is known to be **65%**.